hkleinsorgen/VW-Jenkins/README.md

 At least the following elements of the job must be configured:

-*   _Build_ - Add the Windows batch/shell command desribed above as build step.
+*   `Build` - Add the Windows batch/shell command desribed above as build step.
 It will be executed in the workspace directory
-*   Post build actions - _Archive the artifacts_ - specifiy the name of the image and the changes file, separated by a comma
+*   Post build actions - `Archive the artifacts` - specifiy the name of the image and the changes file, separated by a comma
-*   Post build actions - _Publish JUnit test result report_ - <_image name_>.xml
+*   Post build actions - `Publish JUnit test result report` - specify the name of the JUnit results file {imageName.xml}

-It's useful to add a build trigger - _Build periodically_ and to _Discard Old Builds_
+It's useful to add a build trigger - `Build periodically` and to `Discard Old Builds`

 You can now start the job to build an image and run all tests - enjoy your fresh, tested images!

 ## Create a runtime image

-_JenkinsRuntimePackager_ allows to automate building images with the runtime packager.
+`JenkinsRuntimePackager` allows to automate building images with the runtime packager.

-*   Create a new job as _free-style software project_
+*   Create a new job as `free-style software project`
 *   Put the parcel JenkinsRuntimePackager and an RTP options file into the workspace directory
 *   Define a batch/shell build step.
-Basically you need to load JenkinsRuntimePackager and specify the RTP file via the command line option _-rtp_.
+Basically you need to load JenkinsRuntimePackager and specify the RTP file via the command line option `-rtp`.

-    <pre><virtualMachine> <image> -headless -pcl JenkinsRuntimePackager -rtp <RTP options file>
+    <pre><virtualMachine> {image} -headless -pcl JenkinsRuntimePackager -rtp <RTP options file>
     </pre>

-*   The runtime image can be tested, too, by loading JenkinsUnitTester and specifying a test result filename: _-test_ <result filename>
+*   The runtime image can be tested, too, by loading JenkinsUnitTester and specifying a test result filename: -test {resultFilename}
-*   Add a post build action - _Archive the artifacts_ - specifiy the name of the runtime image
+*   Add a post build action - `Archive the artifacts` - specifiy the name of the runtime image
-*   Add a post build action - _Publish JUnit test result report_ - specify <_test result filename.xml>_
+*   Add a post build action - `Publish JUnit test result report` - specify {testResultFilename.xml}

 ### Example